EJSFF/FERTDMRs/index.md

 I then subset the data for the 186 permits with data to extract observations of N pollutants. *If there are other pollutants of interest — such as phosphorus, I can also pull these out, but for simplicity, I will focus on N for now.*

-Of the 249 pollutants in the full dataset, I selected any observations that matched the 14 different parameter names below associated with N pollution:
+Of the 249 pollutants in the full dataset, I selected any observations that matched the 22 different parameter names below associated with N or P pollution:

 > 1. Ammonia nitrogen, total, [as N] 30 day
 > 2. Ammonia, unionized
 > 3. Annual Nitrate Nitrogen Discharged
 > 4. Nitrogen, total [as N]
 > 5. Ammonia [as N] + unionized ammonia
 > 6. Nitrogen, ammonia total [as N]
 > 7. Nitrite + Nitrate total [as N]
 > 8. Nitrogen, nitrate total [as N]
 > 9. Nitrogen, organic total [as N]
 > 10. Nitrite Plus Nitrate Total
+> 11. Phosphorus, total [as P]
-> 11. Nitrogen, Kjeldahl, total [as N]
+> 12. Nitrogen, Kjeldahl, total [as N]
+> 13. Phosphorous, total recoverable
-> 12. Nitrogen, nitrite total [as N]
+> 14. Nitrogen, nitrite total [as N]
+> 15. Urea
-> 13. Nitrogen, ammonia, total [as NH3]
+> 16. Nitrogen, ammonia, total [as NH3]
+> 17. Phosphorous, in total orthophosphate
+> 18. Phosphate, ortho [as P]
+> 19. Phosphorus, dissolved
+> 20. Phosphate, ortho [as PO4]
-> 14. Nitrogen, ammonia total [as NH4]
+> 21. Nitrogen, ammonia total [as NH4]
+> 22. Phosphorus, Total

 *Note that for accurate comparisons across N pollutant names, the last two should be converted to [as N] by multiplying [as NH3] by 0.82 or [as NH4] by 0.77.*

-There are **140 permits** with observations of one of the parameters above.
+There are **143 permits** with observations of one of the parameters above.

 Observations may be in units of mg/L (concentrations) or kg/d.
 Observations may also be minimum, maximum or average values at different timescales.